HackTestes/NVML-GPU-Control/README.md

 1. Make sure to have the script files at a path only accessible to admin users.
 This guide will be using `C:\Program Files\User_NVIDIA_GPU_Control\`

-2. Open Task Scheduler as an admin
+2. Open Task Scheduler as an admin (you might need to select a admin user)

 3. Click on `create task` (do not confuse it for the create **simple** task)